aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 For tvOS, testing on real hardware is key because Apple TV boxes are relatively underpowered.
 I simplified a few views and animations to compensate.

-The Mac app more of a problem, in a way I didn’t expect: **SwiftUI animations run very poorly on macOS 11** (I have not done performance testing on macOS 12).
+The Mac app was more of a problem, in a way I didn’t expect: **SwiftUI animations run very poorly on macOS 11** (I have not done performance testing on macOS 12).
+I tried using `drawingGroup()` everywhere I could, but that wasn’t enough.
 My eventual solution was to abandon my “native” macOS app and switch to a Catalyst app, where animations run great! 🤷🏻‍♂️

 So my advice for animation-heavy SwiftUI Mac apps is to consider Catalyst.
 Catalyst may not be a good trade-off for many apps — you can’t use `.toolbar` to make Mac toolbars, and you have no access to macOS-only APIs like `.commands` or `Settings` — but for whatever reason, SwiftUI animations run much, *much* better in Catalyst apps.